 Where the design community meets.

 Creator of 2048; Freelance Designer & Developer.
-Joined over 8 years ago Gabriele has invited Timothy G.
+Joined almost 9 years ago Gabriele has invited Timothy G.

 I'm a somewhat satisfied paying user of Abstract (somewhat = it does what I need but I also have big expectations for groundbreaking features in the future).